nickheyer/DiscoJack/README.md

 ## Further Notes

 - When inviting bot to channel, make sure you allow permissions as such (see below image).
-For the most part, the bot only requires text channel permissions, but for admin actions it must grab all the member objects from channel to scan for available admins, therefore it's better to just allow for Administrator priveledges overall.
+For the most part, the bot only requires text channel permissions, but I recommend granting admin permissions to account for further dev.

 ![image](https://user-images.githubusercontent.com/60236014/181997169-4b7f3c1d-dc72-4ca2-83db-bcea56814bea.png)